skmin-lab/unixmd/docs/source/utility_scripts.rst

 ---------------------------
 Python utility script for PyUNIxMD running script generator.
 In this script, running script of each trajectory are generated from 1) sampled geometry files and 2) running script.
-After running a script, 'TRAJ_(number)' directories will be generated.
+After running a script, 'TRAJ_(number)/' directories will be generated.
 Each directory contains extended XYZ coordinate file and PyUNIxMD running script.
 The important thing is that sampled geometry files must be named in 'sample_(number).xyz' and prepared running script must read geometry from 'geom.xyz' file.

-**Ex.** Example of 'run_base.py' which reads geometry from 'geom.xyz'.
+**Ex.** Example of 'run.py' which reads geometry from 'geom.xyz'.

 .. code-block:: python